-William L. Bridgford has served as Chairman of the Board since March of 2006.
+William L. Bridgford served as Chairman of the Board from March of 2006 to October 30, 2021.
+He is currently Vice President and Chairman of the Executive Committee.
 He previously served as President of the Company from June of 2004 until March of 2006, and Secretary of the Company for more than five years.
 Mr. Bridgford has been a full-time employee of the Company since 1981.
 He has also served as a member of the Executive Committee since 2004.
 Mr. Bridgford is a graduate of California State University, Fullerton with a degree in Business Management.